ZealanL/RocketSim/README.md

 # Speed
 RocketSim is designed to run extremely fast, even when complex collisions and suspension calculations are happening every tick.
-On an average PC running a single thread of RocketSim with two cars, RocketSim can simulate around 10 minutes of game time every second.
+On an average PC running a single thread of RocketSim with two cars, RocketSim can simulate around 20 minutes of game time every second.
-This means that with 12 threads running RocketSim, you can simulate around 5 days of game time every minute!
+This means that with 12 threads running RocketSim, you can simulate around 10 days of game time every minute!

 # Accuracy
-RocketSim is not a perfectly accurate replication of Rocket League, but is close enough for most applications.
+RocketSim is not a perfectly accurate replication of Rocket League, but is close enough for most applications (such as training ML bots).
 Perceivable differences between the simulation and the real game usually take at least a second to accumulate from an initial state.
 This means RocketSim is accurate enough to:
 - *Train machine learning bots*